 Key Stage 4 – Year 10 to 11

-At Key Stage 4 (KS4), students begin their GCSEs or iGCSEs – the General Certificate of Secondary Education or the International General Certificate of Secondary Education.
+At Key Stage 4 (KS4), students begin their iGCSEs – the International General Certificate of Secondary Education.
 Although teachers will predict a grade for students this prediction is not their final grade – this is determined by their performance in the external examinations they sit.
-All students will select eight GCSE subjects.
+All students will select seven GCSE subjects.
 We aim to have all students achieving at least 5 subjects with grades A-C passes.
 Achieving these 5 grade A-Cs is very important for students who wish to pursue higher education, including A-levels (Key Stage 5 – Years 12 and 13), college and eventually, for some of our students, university.

-English, Arabic, Maths and Science are compulsory GCSE/ IGCSE subjects for all students.
-Students have two options for the language papers: native speakers (1st language) or second language papers.
-Students will then select 4 other subjects from a list of options.
+English, Arabic, Maths and Science are compulsory IGCSE subjects for all students.
+Students will then select 3 other subjects from a list of options.
 All curriculum areas would be available through external examination boards from the UK and students would sit tests, established by these board and marked overseas by the UK examiners.
 This means that students leaving Reach British School would have qualifications which are recognized internationally.